SynapseLayer-ai/stgb-operome/ENCODING_PRINCIPLES.md

 residue and escalates to human judgment.
 The strength of the method is knowing which part of the law compiles and which does not.

+## The actor convention

+The corpus does not redefine the statute's actor.
+Offence definitions keep the statutory "whoever"; an artificial agent is bound through the authored master rule, which requires it never to realise an offence definition itself and to contribute to preventing their realisation.
+In evaluation, the agent substitutes its own proposed act into the actor position.
+Nothing here assumes a machine can bear guilt; only that its conduct can be tested against definitions written for anyone's conduct.
+Generic, unqualified person-objects fold into the conduct predicate: "kills a person" is one variable, because "another person" carries no decision content of its own.
+A person-term becomes its own variable exactly where the statute qualifies it with something checkable: age, a care relationship, office, kinship.
+The test is whether the term can independently change the outcome; if it cannot, a separate variable would be noise.

 ## Declared transformations

 A small number of rules are deliberately transformed or authored.
 Each is a design decision, made